brianm2378/Threat-Hunts-Mapped-to-MITRE-ATT-CK/README.md

 By responding to LLMNR/NBT-NS network traffic, adversaries may spoof an authoritative source for name resolution to force communication with an adversary controlled system.
 This activity may be used to collect or relay authentication materials.

-Threat Hunting Process
+Threat Hunting Process:

   1. Search for event ID 7045 which is a Windows System Log entry generated when a new service is installed on a local machine.

   2. Search for event id 4697 which is a Windows Security Log event for when a service is installed on the system.